Skip to main content

 AI works best as:

-• A planner for complex thinking
+• A thinking partner for clarity

-• A generator for simple execution
+• A generator for execution

 Not the other way around.